GoogleChromeLabs/ProjectVisBug/readme.md

 -   Make your changes
 -   Commit your changes: `git commit -am 'Added some feature'`
 -   Push the branch: `git push origin my-new-feature`
--   Submit a pull request with full remarks documenting your changes
+-   Submit a pull request with full remarks documenting your changes through the GitHub UI

 ## License